Thomas Williams (Union general)

-Thomas R. Williams (January 16, 1815 – August 5, 1862) was an antebellum United States Army officer and a brigadier general in the Union Army during the Civil War.
+Thomas R. Williams (January 16, 1815 – August 5, 1862) was an American antebellum-era Army officer and a brigadier general in the Union Army during the Civil War.
 He was killed as he commanded the Union troops at the Battle of Baton Rouge.

 Birth and early years

 Williams was born in 1815 in Albany, New York.
 His father was General John R. Williams, the first Mayor of Detroit and prominent military figure in Michigan.
 His father married his cousin, Mary Mott, of one of Albany's leading families.
 Williams was the fifth of nine surviving children.

 Williams' grandfather, Thomas Williams, settled in Detroit in 1765 and the Williams family remained there from that time.
 Prior to Detroit, the Williams family had settled in Albany, New York in 1690.

 Military career

 He began his military service in 1832 as a private in an infantry company during the Black Hawk War, serving as a trumpeter under his father's command.

 The following year, Williams received an appointment to attend the United States Military Academy, then graduated in the Class of 1837 and he also taught mathematics at West Point in 1844.
 He was breveted as a second lieutenant of the 4th U. S. Artillery.
 He later served in the Seminole Wars as a first Lieutenant and Assistant Commissary of Substance.
 Williams served in the Mexican War and was brevetted as a captain on August 20, 1847.
 He was brevetted as a major on September 13, 1847, for "meritorious service" in the war.

 Following the Mexican War, in 1852 Williams was promoted to full captain and posted to Fort Mackinac on Mackinac Island, Michigan, where he met and married Mary Neosho Bailey, the daughter of Dr. Joseph Hayward Bailey, who served as a Surgeon in the U.S. Army.
 Her Dutch ancestors were from the Hudson River Valley area and New England.
 Williams would serve as the commander of Fort Mackinac with the 4th Regiment of Artillery from 1852 to 1856.

 Williams was later assigned to posts in Florida and the Utah Territory.
 By the late 1850s, he was serving as an instructor at the Artillery School at Fort Monroe in Virginia.